nalbion/test-filter/README.md

  - `host=issues.domain.com` and `pathPrefix=prefix` - Only required for GitHub Enterprise

 #### BitBucket
-When connecting to BitBucket, you must provide your BitBucket username & password on the command line:
+When connecting to BitBucket, you must provide your BitBucket username & password:

+on the command line:

     test-filter jasmine username=someone password=secret

+...or in `~/.netrc`:

+    machine bitbucket.org
+      login yourusername
+      password yourpassword

 #### JIRA
 Not yet implemented